 Building research capacity for the future is central to the CEDAR mission, and as well as nurturing academic careers, we are providing our students and early career researchers with training and opportunities to help develop skills relevant to knowledge exchange outside academia.
 This includes media training, involving researchers at all levels in interactions with policymakers, and supporting secondments into service settings to encourage the sharing of skills and perspectives.
 We are also open to hosting secondments in CEDAR from those working in policy and practice.

-Students and early career researchers have been directly involved in the evaluation of public health programmes such as Activ8 and Energize, and EYPAN in Cambridgeshire, and we are open to future collaborations where public health need and our research portfolio overlap.
+Students and early career researchers have been directly involved in the evaluation of public health programmes and we are open to future collaborations where public health need and our research portfolio overlap.

 Find out more